tsyrjanen/shopping_basket/README.md

 5. Searching product from catalog by matching the beginning of product name, filtering the results within given price range (min, max), and sorting by given key (name or price).

-# Something about the solution
+# The solution

+## Used technologies

-Implemented with PYTHON, FLASK, SQLALCHEMY
+PYTHON, FLASK, SQLALCHEMY, MYSQL.
+And of course we used python virtualenv.

+## Create the environment in ubuntu

+'''bash
+sudo apt-get install mysql-server sudo apt-get install libmysqlclient-dev

+sudo apt-get install virtualenv sudo apt-get install python-pip python-dev build-essential sudo pip install --upgrade pip sudo pip install --upgrade virtualenv
+'''

+## Create a root user in MySQL

+First, use the mysql program to connect to the server as the MySQL root user:

+'''
+mysql --user=root mysql
+'''

+If you have assigned a password to the root account, you must also supply a --password or -p option.

+All what you have to do is to create a webshop database.

+'''
+mysql -u root -p
+create database webshop;
+'''

-In src/shop.py there is
+Next edit src/shop.py, there is

 app.config['SQLALCHEMY_DATABASE_URI'] = 'mysql://u_user:u_password@localhost/webshop'

-that is for connetion to MySQL database (what you have to do manually is to create a user u_user with password u_password, and create also webshop database).

-Remark also to create virtual environmet:
+u_user should be root (or what is you admin user) and u_password is the password of the admin user.

+REAMRK that here is a security risk, you have put here password in plain language.

+## Run the service

+Before you run the service you have create a virtual environment.
+In shopping_basket directory give commands

+'''bash
-$virtualenv venv
+virtualenv venv

-$source venv/bin/activate
+source venv/bin/activate

-$pip install -r requirements.txt
+pip install -r requirements.txt
+'''

-And run the service (in your local machine in port 5000):
+And run the service

+'''bash
+cd src
-$python run.py
+python run.py
+'''

+The service is now running at localhost:5000

+#API

+#Testing

-Manual testing, use curl, for example
+##Manual testing, use curl, for example

 Create data into database: curl -X POST -H "Content-Type: application/json" -d '{"name":"Table", "amount":"10", "price":"25"}' http://localhost:5000/add_product/